 All proposals may request instrumentation for student use in gaining skills and competencies (see Other Budgetary Limitations section).

-For both Tracks 1 and 2, proposals may focus on one or more of the areas described under the Projects track.
+For all Tracks, proposals may focus on one or more of the areas described below.
 Multifaceted projects that cut across areas are encouraged.